Kitabgi: Constantinople

-A Catholic, Antoine Kitabgi was born in 1843 in Constantinople to a family of Georgian origin.
+A Catholic, Antoine Kitabgi was born in 1843 in Constantinople to an Armenian family of Georgian origin.
 He was the second child and first son of a sibling group of six.
 His father, Vincent Kitabgi, was a supplier of gem-embellished water pipes to the sultan.
 Around the age of 14, Kitabgi was sent to Livorno, Italy, to complete his studies.
-There he learned Italian and French, which he spoke fluently in addition to Georgian, Turkish and Armenian.
+There he learned Italian and French, which he spoke fluently in addition to Armenian and Turkish.
 His father being sick and unable to work, he returned to Constantinople in 1861 and was hired at the age of 18 at the Maritime Messenger Agency.
 In 1866, he was employed and later became a partner in the Armenian Ruben Hocozian cloth and drapery business and three years later founded his own cloth, drapery and carpet business.
 In 1870, he married Philomene Altounian, an Armenian Catholic woman whose parents came from the New Julfa district of Esfahan in Persia.
 Three boys, Vincent, Paul and Edward, were born in Constantinople from this union.
 Kitabgi's business prospered rapidly.
 He became the official supplier to the Sultan's tailor and began to diversify his business.
 He began selling arms, obtaining representation from major European firms and the position of arms supplier to the War Ministry.
 In 1874, in association with the Armenian Serkissian, he created a mechanical sawmill company in Bulgaria, then an Ottoman province.

 But in 1876, serious unrest broke out in the Ottoman Empire.
 For several years, the European provinces of the Balkans had been in rebellion against the Empire.
 After Herzegovina, it was Bulgaria's turn to revolt in April 1876.
 As a consequence of these troubles and the bankruptcy of the Ottoman Empire in front of its creditors, Sultan Abdülaziz abdicated on May 30, 1876.
 His successor and nephew, Mourad V, was interned for insanity three months later.
 He was replaced by his brother Abdülhamid II, who, through the bloody repression of the Bulgarian insurrection of April 1876, led Russia to declare war on Turkey on 24 April 1877 (Russo-Turkish war of 1877-1878).

 As a result of these events, Kitabgi's business was threatened with bankruptcy: the mechanical sawmill company was burnt down and looted by Bulgarian rebels in 1876; the brutal changes of sultans and governments caused him to lose its position as a client of the sultan's tailor and as an arms supplier to the War Ministry.
 The war slowed down trade.
 In October 1877, he was forced to leave for Europe to negotiate his debts with his German, Belgian and French suppliers and creditors.